 Dana Point Harbor offers dining, shopping, exploring, and boating.
 This active harbor is the hub of Dana Point in part because of their amenities.
 Notable shops in the harbor include Golden Galleon Boutique which has been voted the Best Ladies Fashion Boutique in Dana Point, and the eclectic souvenir shop, Woody Hut.
 Whatever you’re looking for, from fine art and home décor to clothing and gifts, Dana Point is sure to please.

 Dana Point Harbor offers ocean-focused activities including whale watching, fishing, and boating to name a few.
 Known as the whale capital of the world, Dana Point is a magical place to witness these majestic animals in the wild right here in Orange County.

 With their mission to use the ocean as a classroom, the Ocean Institute sets out to teach children marine science.
 Founded in 1977 and originally known as the Orange County Marine Institute, this non-profit educates visitors about California’s most beautiful ecosystem and has done so for over 110,000 guests annually.

 In 1999 the Board of Directors voted to expand and in 2002 they opened a new 2.4 acre six building campus to better accommodate the growth of the non-profit.
-The Ocean Institute now sees a multitude of eager learners and offers numerous ways for visitors to explore, and most importantly learn, about the ocean around them.
-The Ocean Institute offers virtual tours for those unable to make it on site but there are also programs such as Spring Break camps for 5 to 12 year olds, College Fairs, Whale Tale Dockside Experiments, and sailing adventures aboard the Spirit of Dana Point to name a few.
+The Ocean Institute now sees a multitude of eager learners and offers numerous ways for visitors to explore, and most importantly learn, about the surrounding ocean.
+The Ocean Institute offers virtual tours for those unable to make it on site but there are also programs such as Spring Break camps for 5 to 12-year olds, College Fairs, Whale Tale Dockside Experiments, and sailing adventures aboard the Spirit of Dana Point to name a few.